 Wildfires also have broad and long-term impacts that go beyond the fire's path

 Employment opportunities can dwindle in impacted regions, causing a surge in unemployment rates.
 Local economies, particularly those dependent on tourism or forestry, also face a slow and arduous path to recovery.
-For instance, wildfire activity in one region can cause constrained timber supply, such as the 20% reduction in Canadian lumber production seen during the 2023 wildfire season.10 The constrained supply does not only affect local markets by increasing lumber prices and decreasing business revenues, but also jeopardizes Canada’s capacity for global lumbar supply.11
+For instance, wildfire activity in one region can cause constrained timber supply, such as the 20% reduction in Canadian lumber production seen during the 2023 wildfire season.10 The constrained supply does not only affect local markets by increasing lumber prices and decreasing business revenues, but also jeopardizes Canada’s capacity for global lumber supply.11

 Beyond economic impacts, the consequences of wildfire activity have implications for local migration patterns.
 A recent survey found that more than a third of Canadian homeowners consider climate change-induced risks and disasters when purchasing a property.
 This is a particularly growing concern among young home buyers, who are much more likely (sixty-four percent) to factor in climate risks in their buying decisions.12